nuociding/msba405-group-project/README.md

   A ranked bar chart showing the highest-scoring candidate tracts.

 - **Characteristics of the Top 10 Candidates**
-  A comparison panel that shows key variables for the highest-ranked tracts, including income, population density, and distance-based similarity measures.
+  A comparison panel displaying key variables for the highest-ranked tracts, including income, population density, and similarity metrics.

 **Purpose**

-Dashboard 2 is designed to help users identify which tracts are the strongest candidates for expansion and to understand how those top candidates compare to one another.
+Dashboard 2 allows users to **identify the strongest candidate tracts for expansion** and compare the characteristics of the top locations suggested by the similarity model.

 ---